M7Tro/educationalProjects/chatApp/README.md

 I decided not to waste more time on this and see how the author implemented it.
 He uses a similar approach.
 He wraps each Message component in a div.
 Each div is referenced with lastMessageRef.
 Using useEffect, he calls lastMessageRef.current.scrollIntoView({behaviour: "smooth"}); And to avoid issues with timing of rendering, he wraps the scrollIntoView functionality into setTimeout with a 100 millisecond delay.
 The useEffect is triggered by changes in messages.

 ScrollIntroView literally scrolls an element into view.
 And we attach the ref to the last message at the bottom.
+Specify the "behavior" to "smooth" to make scrolling animation more smooth. duh

+Next step is to implement the search functionality.

+One way I can think of doing it is creating a search query state that is passed both to SearchInput component and to Conversations.
+SearchInput modifies it.
+Conversations uses it to filter the conversations displayed.

+I don't like the way he implemented search.
+YOu just type a name and if there is a match it selects the conversation, otherwise tells you it doesn't exist.
+I want the convesation sidebar to update with input and the user can scroll and select the conversation.
+That is what I will do.

+I will get rid of the search button.
+Make a global state with zustand that is updated in search input and is used for filtering in conversations.
+Don't forget to convert strings to lower case.

+Trying to implement my own thing, I had a problem with layout.
+I was trying to set the Sidebar parent div use grid rows but it did not do anyting.
+Until I set the 'grid-row' property.
+I just thought that tailwind authomatically adds display:grid if you use something like grid-row-3.
+Whatever.